maxammann/Speech_Separation_DC/README.md

-# A tensorflow implementation of deep clustering for blind source separation
+# Single-channel blind source separation
+This package decomposes two overlapping speech signals, which are recoded in one channel.
-This is a tensorflow implementation of the deep clustering paper: https://arxiv.org/abs/1508.04306 The code is based on [zhr1201/deep-clustering](https://github.com/zhr1201/deep-clustering) in the Github.
+The method is described in deep clustering paper: https://arxiv.org/abs/1508.04306.
+The code is based on [zhr1201/deep-clustering](https://github.com/zhr1201/deep-clustering) from the Github.

 ## Requirements
   * Python3